erikg713/palace-of-goods/README.md

 We welcome contributions!
 Follow these steps:

-1. Fork the repo
+1️⃣ Fork the repo

-2. Create a new feature branch: git checkout -b feature-name
+2️⃣ Create a feature branch:

+git checkout -b feature-name

+3️⃣ Commit changes:

-3. Commit changes: git commit -m "Added new feature"
+git commit -m "Added new feature"

-4. Push to your branch: git push origin feature-name
+4️⃣ Push to your branch:

+git push origin feature-name

-5. Submit a pull request
+5️⃣ Submit a pull request

 ---